JoeSelvik/hdm-service/plan.md

 # START
-* config and main files

-# Next work
-* in posts.go, write GetHDMPostsByContenderUsername to be used in matchups.go's CreateFirstRoundMatchups
-* clean up todo's in CreateFirstRoundMatchups
-* in matchups.go write '(c *Contender) CreateMatchup' and CreateMatchupsTable
-* write GetHDMMatchup - follow posts or contenders verisons
-* How to keep result score hidden until round ends?
+* factor our handle error and get db handle?
-* write EndFirstRoundMatchups()
+* Create ContenderController
-* FB speak method in main instead of listing all contenders
-* clean up main, only main calls GetDBHandle?
-* error handling
+* copy scoob application error system?
-* add an int totalposts to contenders table for convenience and exploratory work

 # HDM Qs
+* should facebook_controller panic or return error? conform to resource paradigm?
+* add an int totalposts to contenders table for convenience and exploratory work?
 * where to get and store a Post's permalink_url?
 * move create table methods to own sql file?
 * should I be using UNIQUE in my tables? does this show up with .schema?